 Coffee is an essential part of the everyday routine.
 Whether it is visiting a coffee shop and picking up coffee on the way to work or setting up your work with your laptop, coffee shops are at the center of attraction.
-Design is a major part of the coffee business.
+Design is a major part of the Commercial Coffee Machines Melbourne .
 Aside from the brews, ambiance and experience play an integral part in the coffee shop.

 The foodservice space type includes cafes, coffee shops, fast food retail, etc., which entails preparation and handling of food items.
 The foodservice space is distinguished from other spaces where food can be vended by health and sanitation requirements related to the handling of packaging of food products and non-disposable dishware.